 Teaching your teen to sew is a wonderful life skill.
-These 5 beginner sewing projects are perfect for girls to make something they can use.
+We have 5 beginner sewing projects for teen girls that they can actually use.

 The twins were supposed to learn sewing this year in their home economics class during 8th grade.
 However, after falling off a horse, the teacher had to take some time off and the substitute decided to do other projects with them instead.
 So I’m going to be teaching them at home, much to their horror.
 Neither wants to learn, but I think it’s important that they do know some basic techniques, even if it’s just to sew buttons and mend tears.